psykodali/ngsign_odoo_integration/README.md

    - Choose the contact who should sign
    - Email and phone auto-populate from contact
    - Edit contact information if needed
-   - Toggle "Save changes to contact" to update the contact record
+   - Toggle "Save changes to contact" to update the contact record in odoo

 4. **Choose Signature Template**
    - Select from your configured templates